babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2019.1.30 - merged pull request to prevent tabs opened in the background jumping to the head of the recently used list (#219, thanks @MartinLichtblau)

 2019.1.20 - merged pull request to fix result highlighting issues that included curly braces (#242, thanks @DoctorGester)

 2019.1.10 - merged pull request to improve fuzzy search results (#241, thanks @MartinLichtblau)